Dynamic routing is crucial to the Internet and to service provider networks. Although the protocols are sophisticated

 Benefits of dynamic routing

-A dynamic routing protocol can resolve these
+A dynamic routing protocol can resolve these issues.
+Here are some general benefits of using a dynamic routing protocol:

 - More automation: Routing updates are automatically sent to all other routers.